 2. Open with your decision to resign

-Establish why you’re writing your resignation letter by stating your decision to resign from the company and listing your current position title.
+Start your letter of resignation by stating your decision to resign from the company (include your job title to avoid confusion).

-State your last date of employment in a separate sentence — that way, your employer can plan for hiring a replacement and officially start your offboarding process.
+State your last date of employment so your employer can plan for hiring a replacement and officially start your offboarding process.

 4. Offer to help with the transition

-In a separate sentence, inform your employer that you’re happy to assist with the transition as you’re leaving your role.
+If you’re comfortable doing so, inform your employer that you’re happy to help with the transition as you leave your role.

 Leaving your company is often a bittersweet experience.
-Because your employer has spent time, money, and resources to help you grow as an employee, remember to thank them for their efforts and wish them well in the future.
+Because your employer has spent time, money, and resources to help you grow, remember to thank them for their efforts and wish them well in the future.

-6. Provide your contact information and sign off
+6. Provide your contact information (again) and sign off

 Finally, proofread your resignation letter before you submit it by ensuring:

-Looking for a downloadable resignation letter that politely explains why you’re quitting your job?
+Looking for a sample resignation letter that politely explains the specific reason you’re quitting your job?
 Look no further.
+Here’s every kind of resignation letter you might need (and you can download them to use as templates for free), including a:

-Below we’ve included a simple resignation letter email example from a part time student:
+Below is a simple resignation letter email example from a student leaving a part-time job:

 Resignation Email Example (Text Version)